-- 1. The Bonds are valid, binding and enforceable direct obligations of the Commonwealth (except as enforcement may be limited by the exercise of judicial discretion and by bankruptcy, insolvency, moratorium and other similar laws or equitable principles now or hereafter in effect affecting the rights and remedies of creditors generally), and the full faith and credit of the Commonwealth are pledged for the payment of interest thereon as the same shall become due and the payment of the principal thereof at maturity or prior redemption. - 2.
+- 1. The Bonds are valid, binding and enforceable direct obligations of the Commonwealth, and the full faith and credit of the Commonwealth are pledged for the payment of interest thereon as the same shall become due and the payment of the principal thereof at maturity or prior redemption. - 2.
 The principal amount of the Bonds is within all applicable debt and other limitations fixed by the Constitution and the laws of the Commonwealth. - 3.
-The Bonds have been validly authorized, issued and sold pursuant to all necessary action of the Issuing Officials. - 4.
+The Bonds have been validly authorized, executed, issued and delivered pursuant to all necessary action of the Issuing Officials, enforceable in accordance with their terms. - 4.
 If sufficient funds are not appropriated for the timely payment of interest on and installments of principal of the Bonds, the Constitution requires the State Treasurer to set apart from the first revenues thereafter received applicable to the appropriate fund, a sum sufficient to pay such interest and installments of principal and to apply said sum to such purposes, and the State Treasurer may be required to set aside and apply such revenues at the suit of the holder of any of the Bonds. - 5.
-Under existing law, interest on the Bonds (a) is excluded from gross income for federal income tax purposes and (b) is not an item of tax preference, within the meaning of Section 57 of the Code, for purposes of the alternative minimum tax imposed by Section 55 of the Code on individuals and corporations.
-The opinions set forth in the preceding sentence are subject to the condition that the Commonwealth comply with all the requirements of the Code that must be satisfied subsequent to the issuance of the Bonds in order that interest on the Bonds be (or continue to be) excluded from gross income for federal income tax purposes.
-Failure to comply with such requirements could cause the interest on the Bonds to be included in gross income retroactively to the date of issuance of the Bonds.
-The Commonwealth has covenanted to comply with all such requirements.
-We express no opinion regarding other federal tax consequences arising with respect to the Bonds. - 6.
-Under the laws of the Commonwealth as enacted and construed on the date hereof, interest on the Bonds is exempt from Pennsylvania personal income tax and corporate net income tax and the Bonds are exempt from personal property taxes in the Commonwealth. - 7.
-Under the Commonwealth Probate, Estates and Fiduciaries Code, the Bonds are authorized investments for fiduciaries and personal representatives within the Commonwealth. - 8.
+Under existing law, as presently enacted and construed, interest on the Bonds is excluded from gross income for Federal income tax purposes.
+The opinion set forth in the preceding sentence is subject to the condition that the Commonwealth complies with all requirements of the Code and the Regulations that must be satisfied subsequent to the issuance of the Bonds in order that interest thereon be (or continue to be) excluded from gross income for Federal income tax purposes.
+Failure to comply with any such requirements could cause the interest on the Bonds to be included in gross income for Federal income tax purposes prospectively and/or retroactively to the date of issuance of the Bonds.
+The Commonwealth has covenanted to comply with all such requirements. - 6.
+Interest on the Bonds is not a specific item of tax preference for purposes of the Federal alternative minimum tax imposed on individuals and corporations; however, it should be noted that, with respect to certain corporations (as defined for Federal income tax purposes), such interest is taken into account in determining "adjusted current earnings" for the purpose of computing the alternative minimum tax imposed on such corporations.

+- 7. Under the laws of the Commonwealth as enacted and construed on the date hereof, interest on the Bonds is exempt from Pennsylvania personal income tax and corporate net income tax and the Bonds are exempt from personal property taxes in the Commonwealth. - 8.
 The Bonds are exempt from registration requirements under the provisions of the Securities Act of 1933, as amended.